 - Lowering sugar intake to prevent tooth decay

 - Elevating concentration

-- Eliminating sugar-rushes leading to calmer kids
+- Eliminating sugar rushes that leads to calmer kids

 How Fast Will I Lose Weight?

 Factors that can affect the rate when you start to lose the flab include:

 We’re all different, and this determines the speed of pound dropping.

 That said, typically, the process works as follows:

 In the first one to two days, you’ll probably see little change.
 But don’t become discouraged!
 Your body is using up its carb stores, so stick with it.

 Over the next few days to a week, you’ll begin to see a noticeable difference, often in the region of 5-10 pounds in seven days.
 Then, the drop should plateau out, delivering a steady decrease as every week passes.